cyrusimap/cyrus-imapd/docsrc/imap/developer/install-xapian.rst

 The version of Xapian used to build the search support into Cyrus was 2.2, and the patches in the cyrus-imapd repository are against that version.

+Thie version of Xapian requires gcc 4.9 or later.

 To build the library:

 .. code-block:: bash